 This development not only makes stretching and folding a smoother process, but it also has an impact on your final bake.
 With more extensibility, the dough will be easier to shape, and will better hold its shape.
 It also will be easier to score before baking.

-Because extensibility is such a big factor with an autolyse, it can affect the final oven spring you achieve during your bake.
+Because extensibility is such a big factor with an autolyse, it can affect the final oven spring during your bake.
 Dough that has undergone an autolyse is more likely to have a better oven spring, because it will expand more easily and quickly when it hits the heat of an oven.

 An autolyse will also help make your crumb more tender.
 Because an autolyse allows for the flour to become properly hydrated, the final result is a much softer crumb.
 This is especially true when using whole wheat, or other whole grains that contain a higher percentage of bran.
 These breads tend to yield a dense crumb, but an autolyse helps produce a loaf that is softer and lighter.

 We’ve talked about why it is important to autolyse, but how exactly do you do it?
 Like many things in the bread making process, the exact technique will vary from baker to baker.
-We’ll discuss the timing of an autolyse later, but first let’s talk about the main autolyse methods:
+Later we’ll discuss the timing of an autolyse later, but first let’s talk about the main autolyse methods:

 The first method, and the method that is considered to be the most proper definition of an autolyse, involves only flour and water.
 Simply combine the amount of water and flour called for in your recipe, mix it until it is just combined and no dry spots remain, cover the bowl, and let it rest for at least 20 minutes, and up to several hours.